 #2: Dining out often can cause you to overeat

-Restaurants and takeaway have hidden calories you may forget about or are totally unaware of.
+Restaurants and takeaways have hidden calories you may forget about or are totally unaware of.
 Such as oils used to prepare foods and sugars in sauces and marinades.
 In one study a validated bomb calorimeter was used to measure dietary energy (calories) in 269 meals across and 242 unique foods across 42 restaurants.
 What they found was that 19% of individual foods contained 100 calories or more than stated.

 Plus, portions while dining out or ordering in intend to be much larger than you would serve yourself.
 Big portions equal a good deal and restaurants want to make sure you get your money’s worth.
 Hell, you want to get your money’s worth.